mofuss/mofuss/README.md

 ## MoFuSS can be run in two ways:
 **1.- Web-Based Interface:** This is the simplest option as it requires no installation.
 However, it is still under development.
 To check for updates, [join our MoFuSS group](groups.google.com/g/mofuss) or visit www.mofuss.unam.mx under the "User-Defined Scenarios" or "MoFuSS-US" section.

 **2.- Local Installation:** This option allows you to run MoFuSS directly on your local computer.
 However, it's important to note that at least one module must be executed on a High-Performance Computing (HPC) cluster, as it relies on parallel C++ algorithms.
-This document provides a step-by-step guide for installing MoFuSS locally.
+This document provides a step-by-step guide for installing MoFuSS locally. 📚

-_For step-by-step instructions on running MoFuSS locally, including guidance on using the HPC module, continue reading below._ 📚

 ## Install and run MoFuSS Locally